StackItHQ/pes-nik2203/README.md

 - Applying filters and such in the Google Sheet
 - Charts and other graphics that would modify cell contents and thereby trigger the webhook
 - Tables and Pivot Tables in the Google Sheet would possibly need to be represented in the database
+- While primary keys having unique values can be and is enforced in the database, the same is not mandated in Google Sheets.
+In other words, what is the primary key in the database can have duplicate entries in the Google Sheet.
+The question arises here, which record do you consider as the valid one?

 #### Resources Used